 Related: The Best Wine Fridges

 One of the best new cookbooks on the shelves also doubles as an entertaining guide for having friends and family over.
-The Everyday Entertaining cookbook has more than 110 recipes, including a scrumptious green chile queso and refreshing blood orange margaritas.
+The Everyday Entertaining cookbook has more than 110 recipes, including a scrumptious green chile queso recipe and refreshing blood orange margaritas.
 You’ll find recipes for everything from appetizers to dessert to brunch staples.
 The book is great for friends who love entertaining or those looking to add something fun to their cookbook shelf.

 What are good gifts to get a home cook?